berkeley-cdss/course-site-myst/README.md

 ### Fork and Pull Request Workflow

 Another method involves course staff forking the class repo into their own GitHub account.
 They would then make pull requests in the class repo, and following feedback, discussion, alterations, etc., authorized staff could merge the PRs.
+This gives the instructor or repo admin a bit more control over changes.

 For example, given the instructor with github handle `@paciorek` and the shared class repo https://github.com/berkeley-stat555/fall-2024 :